 Early Childhood Education provides opportunities for children to learn from birth and focuses on the education of very young children from birth through age five.
 Family literacy programs work in the areas of physical development, social-emotional development and cognitive development and emphasize children's eventual success in school.

 Parent Education provides parents with a wide variety of learning topics including parenting strategies, how to be advocates and role models for their children, and strategies to support their children's learning.

 Interactive Literacy Activities provide a time "to increase and facilitate meaningful parent-child interactions focused primarily on language and literacy development in a high-quality learning environment where they can learn and play together."
 (Jacobs, 2004, p.
 1977).

 Home Visits provide a means for delivering literacy instruction in a familiar setting and to emphasize that parents are the child's first and most important teacher.

-Who is eligible to participate in Title 1 Family Literacy Program?
+Who is eligible to participate in Title 1 (Even Start) Family Literacy Program?